 Higher CI values indicate that the mussels are in better physiological condition, having sufficient energy reserves to maintain metabolic activity and support growth and reproduction.
 Conversely, mussels with lower CI values indicate possible physiological stress or resource limitations affecting their condition.

-Ernawati et al. (2011) found a CI value of 44.0 ± 5.8 in the population in Tegal waters, while Derbali et al. (2019) found a CI value of 39.5 ± 7.2 in the mollusk population in Gabes Bay, Tunisia.
+Ernawati et al. (2011) found a CI value of 44.0 ± 5.8 in the population in Tegal waters, while Derbali et al. (2019) found a CI value of 39.5 ± 7.2 in the mollusk population in Gabès Bay, Tunisia.
 The difference in CI values is thought to be related to physiological responses influenced by different environmental conditions.
 Variations in CI indicate that some individuals may experience stress due to food limitations that impact their energy reserves and physiology (Derbali et al 2019).

 The condition index (CI) value in this study shows the diversity of individual physiological status.
 The CI value reflects the energy reserves available in the soft tissue of the mussel, and can be used as an indicator of population sustainability (Suratno et al. 2020).
 Boussaha et al. (2024) emphasized the importance of CI as a predictor of mussel population health in the face of climate change related to ocean warming and decreasing dissolved oxygen levels.